 Reduced Government Grants

 Since 2010/2011 the Council has seen its Government Grant funding reduce significantly, as Central Government attempt to reduce the National deficit.
-By 2018/2019 Government Grant funding to the Council will have reduced by 57%.
-If the Council receives Government Grant in line with the Multi-Year Settlement figures provided over the period 2016/2017 to 2019/2020, then the reduction in Government Grant will be 65% less than grant levels received by the Council in 2010/2011 by 2019/2020.
+By 2019/2020 Government Grant funding to the Council will have reduced by 62%.

 Business Rates